-Between the 1920s and 1940s, oily waste from the Imperial Oil refinery located south of Sarnia was disposed at the Site.
-The oily waste reportedly consisted largely of oily sludge and/or oily clay hauled to the Site and dumped from rail cars (Golder, 2015).
+Based on information obtained from various sources including newspaper files, between the 1920s and 1940s, oily waste from industries located south of Sarnia was disposed at the Site.
+The oily waste reportedly consisted largely of oily sludge and/or oily clay hauled to the Site and allegedly dumped from rail cars.
 The Site was used for the disposal of municipal waste between approximately 1930 and 1967.
 The inferred limits of the landfill are presented on Figure 1.